Country AND Western

 "She's Gone, Gone, Gone" watch

 The biggest honky tonk star was Hank Williams.
 However, he spilled over into other styles also.
+He was originally signed to Acuff-Rose as a songwriter.
 At the time of his very early death (he was only 29), he was the most successful country music artist.
 From the time of his first recording in 1947 to his death in 1953 was only 6 years.
 But he made a HUGE impact on country music.
 He was the first big Nashville star.

 Hank Williams (1923-1953)